The Importance of Stomach Acid

 Stomach or gastric acid is a critical component of the human immune system.
 It is an essential defense mechanism protecting us against invading pathogens such as viruses, bacteria, and parasites.
 Unfortunately, many people don’t understand or appreciate the crucial functions of stomach acid.

-Relative levels of acidity and alkalinity are measured on a logarithmic scale known as pH.
+Acidity and alkalinity are measured on a logarithmic scale known as pH.
 The pH scale goes from 0 to 14.
 A pH 7 is neutral, whereas below seven is increasingly acidic and above seven is increasingly alkaline.
 Every single digit on a logarithmic scale represents a ten-fold change.
 Thus, a pH of 4 is ten times less acidic than a pH of 3, and a pH o 5 is 100 times less acidic than a pH of 3.

 The function of Stomach Acid